hat-open/hat-event/docs/event.rst

 `syncer_token` (defined in configuration).
 This mechanism can be used, for example, to check if remote server node has matching system configuration.
-If they doesn't match, client ignores that component and doesn't connect to its syncer server.
-Otherwise, client uses `syncer_server_address` to connect to the remote syncer server.
+If they doesn't match, client ignores that component and doesn't connect to its Syncer Server.
+Otherwise, client uses `syncer_server_address` to connect to the remote Syncer Server.
 Once it connects, client immediately sends `MsgReq` in order to request synchronization.
-The main reference for synchronization of events is `lastEventId`, that it gets from Backend using `server_id` obtained from Monitor Client.
+The main reference for synchronization of events is `lastEventId`, that it gets from backend using `server_id` obtained from Monitor Client.

-On all the `MsgEvents` messages received from the syncer server, client transforms messages to corresponding Events and registers them to Backend (see `Syncer communication`_ for more details about messages exchanged with server).
+On all the `MsgEvents` messages received from the Syncer Server, client transforms messages to corresponding Events and registers them to backend (see `Syncer communication`_ for more details about messages exchanged with server).

-In case client discovered (through Monitor Client) multiple syncer servers, it will connect to all of them and try to synchronize with all of them independently.
+In case client discovered (through Monitor Client) multiple Syncer Servers, it will connect to all of them and try to synchronize with all of them independently.